Keyboard shortcuts

 Evaluation Phase

-1. Dispatches operations via OpCode (O(1) lookup)
+1. Dispatches operations via OpCode (O(1)) for built-ins

-2. Accesses data through the context stack
+2. Walks the context stack for variable lookups

 #![allow(unused)]